-Oath Keepers founder, deputy and Roger Stone guards exchanged 19 calls from start of Jan.
-6 riot through breach, U.S. alleges
+Oath Keepers founder, associates exchanged 19 calls from start of Jan.
+6 riot through breach, prosecutors allege

 Rhodes has said that he did not set foot on Capitol grounds until after the riot began and that initially charged co-defendants “went totally off mission” and “didn’t coordinate with us at all while they were there.”

-He said he recommended members bring helmets, tactical gear and weapons such as metal batons to protect themselves against left-wing extremists, but only went to the Capitol because, “There was a bunch of chaos. … And I wanted to make sure my guys didn’t get into trouble. … But it was too … late, some of them had gone stupid and jumped inside.”
+He said he recommended members bring helmets, tactical gear and weapons such as metal batons to protect themselves against left-wing extremists, but only went to the Capitol because “there was a bunch of chaos. . . .
+And I wanted to make sure my guys didn’t get into trouble. . . .
+But it was too . . . late.
+Some of them had gone stupid and jumped inside.”

 Emily Davies and Amy B Wang contributed to this report.